Safal30/QRCodeGenerator_Flask/README.md

 # QRCodeGenerator_Flask
-A webapp that generates qr codes as per input.
+A webapp that generates qr codes as per user input.